David introduces you to all the parts of your new instrument in this lesson.

 The large part at the base of the guitar is called the body.
 In acoustic guitars there is a hole in the body where the sound comes out of, but that isn’t necessary in an electric guitar.
 Instead, electric guitars have pickups.
 You will also find the pickup selector switch and volume/tone knobs on the body.Pickups

 Pickups are located on the body of the guitar underneath the strings.
-They generate an electrical signal from the vibration of the strings that is sent to an amplifier and produces sound.
+They generate an electrical signal from the vibration of the strings that is sent to an amplifier, which in turn produces sound.
 Humbuckers, or double coil pickups, produce a bigger sound with more body than single coil pickups.
 The switch that can be found on the side of the body lets you select which pickup you are using.Knobs

 Most guitars have 2 knobs located on the body.
 One knob is used to adjust the volume of the guitar.
 Changing the volume knob will give your guitar a different sound as well.
-The tone knob changes the frequency coming out of the pickups.
+This is a result of the overall gain level being reduced as the volume knob is rolled down.
+The tone knob controls the amount of high frequencies generated by the pickups.
 If the tone knob is turned up, the sound will be more crisp and defined.Headstock

 The part of the guitar on top of the neck is called the headstock.
 This is where the tuning pegs are located.Tuning Pegs